Atlantic Records: Tom Dowd

 Recording engineer and producer Tom Dowd played a crucial role in Atlantic's success.
 He initially worked for Atlantic on a freelance basis, but within a few years he had been hired as the label's full-time staff engineer.
 His recordings for Atlantic and Stax influenced pop music.

 Atlantic was one of the first independent labels to make recordings in stereo: Dowd used a portable stereo recorder which ran simultaneously with the studio's existing mono recorder.
 In 1953 (according to Billboard) Atlantic was the first label to issue commercial LPs recorded in the experimental stereo system called binaural recording.
 In this system, recordings were made using two microphones, spaced at approximately the distance between the human ears.
 Thd left and right channels were recorded as two separate, parallel grooves.
 Playing them back required a turntable with a special tone-arm fitted with dual needles; it was not until around 1958 that the single stylus microgroove system (in which the two stereo channels were cut into either side of a single groove) became the industry standard.
 By the late 1950s stereo LPs and turntables were being introduced.
 Atlantic's early stereo recordings included "Lover's Question" by Clyde McPhatter, "What Am I Living For" by Chuck Willis, "I Cried a Tear" by LaVern Baker, "Splish Splash" by Bobby Darin, "Yakety Yak" by the Coasters and "What'd I Say" by Ray Charles.
-Although these were primarily 45rpm mono singles for much of the 1950s, Dowd stockpiled his "parallel" stereo takes for future release.
+Although these were primarily 45 rpm mono singles for much of the 1950s, Dowd stockpiled his "parallel" stereo takes for future release.
 In 1968 the label issued History of Rhythm and Blues, Volume 4 in stereo.
 Stereo versions of Ray Charles "What'd I Say" and "Night Time is the Right Time" were included on the Atlantic anthology The Birth of Soul: The Complete Atlantic Rhythm & Blues Recordings, 1952–1959.

 Atlantic's New York studio was the first in America to install multitrack recording machines, developed by the Ampex company.
 Bobby Darin's "Splish, Splash" was the first song to be recorded on an 8-track recorder.
 It was not until the mid-1960s that multitrack recorders became the norm in English studios and EMI's Abbey Road Studios did not install 8-track facilities until 1968.

-Atlantic entered the LP market early: its first was This Is My Beloved (March 1949), a 10" album of poetry by Walter Benton that was narrated by John Dall with music by Vernon Duke.
-In 1951, Atlantic was one of the first independent labels to press records in the 45rpm single format.
+Atlantic entered the LP market early: its first was This Is My Beloved (March 1949), a 10-inch album of poetry by Walter Benton that was narrated by John Dall with music by Vernon Duke.
+In 1951, Atlantic was one of the first independent labels to press records in the 45 rpm single format.
 By 1956 the 45 had surpassed the 78 in sales for singles.
 In April of that year, Miriam (Abramson) Bienstock reported to Billboard that Atlantic was selling 75% of its singles as 45s.
 During the previous year, 78s had outsold 45s by a ratio of two to one.